 1. Select an endpoint from a collection

-2. Select the environment you have configured from the dropdown menu
+2. If you are using environments (recommended) ensure that you have it selected from the dropdown menu

 3. Click Send